oroinc/customer-portal/src/Oro/Bundle/CustomerBundle/Resources/doc/api/customer_user.md

 #### update_relationship

-Replace customer record a specific customer user record is assigned to.
+Replace the customer record a specific customer user record is assigned to.

 {@request:json_api}
 Example: